Numb Chucks: Telecast and home media

 Numb Chucks premiered on YTV in Canada on January 7, 2014, until its final episode aired on December 1, 2016.
 The series formerly aired repeats on YTV, Teletoon (now Cartoon Network) and Nickelodeon.

 On March 10, 2014, Cartoon Network announced the series as part of its 2014–15 season to air on the network in the United States.
 However, it was later moved to Boomerang and ran from January 10 to July 12, 2015.

 Numb Chucks has also been sold to Cartoon Network (Latin America), ABC (Australia), Disney Channels (Central & Eastern Europe, Middle East & Africa, Asia, Israel and Benelux), TG4 (Ireland), Cartoon Network (Italy), Canal+ Family (France) and Super RTL (Germany).
 The series also aired on TVNZ 2 in New Zealand.
 The series premiered in the United Kingdom on November 1, 2015, on Pop and Pop Max, several months after Boomerang in the US dumped it.

 In Israel, the series premiered on Disney Channel on May 7, 2014, to 2016.
 There were 26 episodes dubbed in Hebrew.

 In Italy, the series premiered on Boing on October 20, 2014.

 Currently, the series is now streaming on Tubi.

 It also aired on Sony YAY! in India.

 It is currently airing on ETB 3 in Basque Country.

+No confirmed DVDs were ever released.